SilenZcience/cat_win/ARGUMENTS.md

 ### <a id="sum">-s, --sum</a>

-Displays a small message at the End of Code execution showing the Number of the Amount of all Lines received.
+Displays a small Message at the End of Code execution showing the Number of the Amount of all Lines received.
-Using this Argument in uppercase (-S, --SUM) will ONLY show this message as well as a small summary.
+Using this Argument in uppercase (-S, --SUM) will ONLY show this Message as well as a small Summary.
 This Summary will show the line Sum for each File.
 Duplicate Files will not be displayed multiple times within the Summary.
 The uppercase version of this Parameter will stop Code execution.